Dos And Don’ts of Exercising With Hashimoto’s

 Try And Be Active Most Days Of The Week

-Consistently moving your body helps boost blood flow and raise endorphins and burn calories.
-Which is helpful in reducing pain and maintaining weight.
+Consistently moving your body helps boost blood flow, raise endorphins, and burn calories, which is helpful in reducing pain and maintaining weight.
 But this doesn’t have to mean 2-hour gym sessions every day.
-Even 30 minutes a day is incredibly beneficial, and 5 days a week should be a goal.
+Even 30 minutes a day, five times a week is a goal that would be incredibly beneficial.

 Mix Things Up

 Workouts don’t have to look the same every day.
 In fact, switching things up and trying new things can help you maximize the benefits of exercising.
-Find what works best for you, but consider including weight training, multiple forms of cardio, and stretching, like yoga and pilates to your routine.
+The important thing is to find workouts that you enjoy doing, so you will stay consistent.
+Consider including weight training, multiple forms of cardio, and stretching, like yoga and pilates, in your fitness routine.

 Be Careful Not To Overdo It